 - B.12.1 At the end of each quarter and last overtime, the scorer shall enter the score of that quarter and of all overtimes in the proper section in the lower part of the scoresheet. - B.12.2 Immediately at the end of the game, the scorer shall enter the time in the 'Game ended at (hh:mm)' column. - B.12.3 At the end of the game, the scorer shall draw 2 thick horizontal lines under the final number of points scored by each team and the numbers of the players who scored those last points.
-He shall also draw a diagonal line to the bottom of the column in order to obliterate the remaining numbers (running score) for each team. - B.12.4 At the end of the game, the scorer shall enter the final score and l the name of the winning team. - B.12.5 All table officials shall then sign the scoresheet next to their names. - B.12.6 The crew chief, after signed by the umpire(s), shall be the last to approve and sign the scoresheet.
-This act terminates the officials' administration and connection with the game. - Note: Should the captain (CAP) sign the scoresheet under protest (using the 'Captain's signature in case of protest' column), the table officials and the umpire(s) shall remain at the disposal of the crew chief until he gives them the permission to leave.
+He/she shall also draw a diagonal line to the bottom of the column in order to obliterate the remaining numbers (running score) for each team. - B.12.4 At the end of the game, the scorer shall enter the final score and the name of the winning team. - B.12.5 All table officials shall then sign the scoresheet next to their names.